PowerShellEmpire/PowerTools/README.md

-    Get-NetGroup                    -   gets a list of all current users in a specified domain group Get-NetGroupUsers               -   gets data for each user in a specified group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetServers                  -   gets a list of all current servers in the domain Get-NetServersAPI               -   gets a list of all current servers in the domain using the Windows API Get-NetServerGetInfo            -   gets information on a specified server on the domain Get-NetFileServers              -   get a list of file servers used by current domain users
+    Get-NetGroup                    -   gets a list of all current users in a specified domain group Get-NetGroupUsers               -   gets data for each user in a specified group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetServersAPI               -   gets a list of all current servers in the domain using the Windows API Get-NetServerGetInfo            -   gets information on a specified server on the domain Get-NetFileServers              -   get a list of file servers used by current domain users